Gamer finds indent in head from prolonged headset use after shaving his hair

 A Twitch streamer was left stunned after he livestreamed himself shaving his hair for charity, only to find an indent on his head from wearing his gaming headset.

-The gamer, who goes by Curtoss on streaming platform Twitch, went live on 3 June to raise money for the charity organisation, Leukemia & Lymphoma Society.
-While shaving his head for charity, viewers witnessed Curtoss’s shock when he discovered that his head shape had completely changed due to his prolonged headset use.
+Curtis, who goes by Curtoss on streaming platform Twitch, went live on 3 June to raise money for the charity organisation, Leukemia & Lymphoma Society.
+While shaving his head for charity, viewers witnessed Curtis’ shock when he discovered that his head shape had completely changed due to his prolonged headset use.

-“The shaver’s working like a champ,” Curtoss said, as he began shaving his hair down the middle of his head.
+“The shaver’s working like a champ,” Curtis said, as he began shaving his hair down the middle of his head.

 Within seconds, he noticed an indent across the top of his head.
 “Dude, I have an indent like right here, this is where my headphones go!” he told viewers.
 “I have a f***ing headphone indent on my head!
 What the f***?”